tdwg/dwc/docs/list/index.md

 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>Resources can be thought of as identifiable records or instances of classes and may include, but need not be limited to dwc:Occurrence, dwc:Organism, dwc:MaterialSample, dwc:Event, dcterms:Location, dwc:GeologicalContext, dwc:Identification, or dwc:Taxon.</td>
+			<td>Resources can be thought of as identifiable records or instances of classes and may include, but need not be limited to instances of dwc:Occurrence, dwc:Organism, dwc:MaterialEntity, dwc:Event, dcterms:Location, dwc:GeologicalContext, dwc:Identification, or dwc:Taxon.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>
+			<td><ul class="list-group list-group-flush">
-			<td>An instance of an Organism is the mother of another instance of an Organism.
-A uniquely identified Occurrence represents the same Occurrence as another uniquely identified Occurrence.
-A MaterialSample is a subsample of another MaterialSample.</td>
+  <li class="list-group-item"><code>an instance of a dwc:Organism is the mother of another instance of a dwc:Organism</code></li>
+  <li class="list-group-item"><code>a uniquely identified dwc:Occurrence represents the same dwc:Occurrence as another uniquely identified dwc:Occurrence</code></li>
+  <li class="list-group-item"><code>a dwc:MaterialEntity is a subsample of another dwc:MaterialEntity</code></li>
+</ul></td>
 		</tr>
 		<tr>
 			<td>ABCD equivalence</td>